leftathome/chef-workflow-tasklib/README.md

 `rake` that's included with ruby does, which is what will be used if you do not execute `bundle exec rake`.
 At this point bundler runs, and will fail because `rake` will have activated gems that your bundle will be incompatible with.

+If this is confusing, just remember to always `bundle exec rake` and you won't have any trouble.

 You should see something similar to this: